-On 27 April SMUG the artist (Sam Bates) will commence the works on the silo.
-The painting will occur during daylight hours 7 days per week.
-During the installation period of 3 weeks partial access to the footpath will be closed.
-An alternative path will be identified with signage.
+On 27 April 2022 SMUG the artist (Sam Bates) started the works on the silo.
+The painting occured during daylight hours seven days per week.

 Council commissioned the street art company Juddy Roller to put forward the names of several artists that would be available to create the work.
-World renowned street artist 'Smug', also known as Sam Bates, was chosen and he will mentor a young local indigenous street artist to paint a work in Horsham.
+World renowned street artist 'Smug', also known as Sam Bates, was chosen.
+While he was here, Sam also mentored a young local indigenous street artist Tanisha Lovett who is a Gunditjmara (Gun-ditch-mara) and Wotjobaluk woman to paint her own artwork at the Soundshell at Sawyer Park, Horsham.

 The Horsham silos are privately owned and managed.
-The owners are supportive of this community project for Horsham and the greater region.
+The owners Mario and Frances Plazzer, were supportive of this community project for Horsham and the greater region.